shmorri/docs-casa-prod/3.1.4/source/administration/installation.md

 ## Requirements

 1. A working Gluu Server installation (version 3.1.4), with at least the following components installed: Apache, LDAP, oxAuth, and oxTrust.
-[Install Gluu](https://gluu.org/docs/ce/installation-guide/).
+Account for 1GB of additional RAM with respect to [Gluu system requirements](https://gluu.org/docs/ce/3.1.4/installation-guide/).

 1. An active [oxd](https://gluu.org/docs/oxd) installation (version 3.1.4).
 If you don't already have an oxd server available, the interactive setup script will prompt you to install oxd inside your Gluu Server container.